Applications for Trimester 1 2021 open 31 August 2020.

 This scholarship offers cash payments up to $8000 per year for three years, or $6000 per year for four years, depending on course duration.

 Prospective candidates should ensure they meet all criteria before submitting their application.

 To be eligible you must:

-- be a commencing student enrolled in an undergraduate bachelor degree in Trimester 1 2020 at Deakin University Waurn Ponds, Waterfront or Warrnambool campuses
+- be a commencing student enrolled in an undergraduate bachelor degree in Trimester 1 2021 at Deakin University's Waurn Ponds, Waterfront or Warrnambool campus

 - be able to demonstrate participation in and commitment to supporting the community and volunteer activities